Estimating Nonseparable Selection Models: A Functional Contraction Approach: Discussion of Empirical Applications

-Our estimator introduced in Section \ref{sec:estimation} is broadly applicable to a variety of empirical settings.
-It effectively addresses the challenge of selection bias, which arises when only the outcomes of chosen alternatives are observed in the data.
-We impose no parametric restrictions on the potential outcome distribution and allow it to vary flexibly across alternatives.
-Moreover, the selection function in our model can incorporate alternative-specific unobserved heterogeneity and does not require an excluded variable, which is desirable in many empirical settings.
-In the following section, we discuss three types of empirical applications: consumer demand estimation, auctions with missing bids, and Roy models.
+The estimator introduced in Section \ref{sec:estimation} is broadly applicable to a wide range of empirical settings.
+It offers an alternative approach to addressing the challenge of selection bias that arises when only the outcomes of chosen alternatives are observed.
+The method has several features that can be useful in empirical applications.
+First, it imposes no parametric or separability restrictions on the potential outcome distributions and allows them to vary flexibly across alternatives.
+Second, the framework accommodates unobservable characteristics in both the outcome distributions and the selection model, capturing selection on unobservables.
+Third, the selection function can incorporate alternative-specific unobserved heterogeneity and does not require an excluded variable to exogenously shift the choice probability.
+Such an excluded variable may not be readily available in certain empirical settings.